Author Archives: Nicole Brown

 The Practice As Research network with its resources is free and always will be, but it does of course incur costs to run and to keep it running.
 If you use it and benefit, enjoy it and would like to keep it going, please, consider leaving something in the tip jar.
 Thank you!

-Source: NBrown
+Source: MThurston

-Seminar on the 16th November 2022:
+Seminar on the 13 March 2024

 Subscribe to the recordings: